-There are only two lodges that we sell on Pemba, one is The Manta
+There are only three lodges that we sell on Pemba, one is The Manta

 , where the tented rooms are dotted around a hillside on a beach; this is not the best beach on the island but a boat ride can take you out to Misali island where there is a lovely beach with fantastic diving and snorkelling.

 The newest addition to Pemba Island is Aiyanna, in the luxury brand Constance chain.
 It is very shiny and new, and offers all the luxuries (very powerful air con!) and mod-cons you could want for a world class, off the beaten track Indian Ocean experience.
 Set just beside the Manta, it has a good beach and lots of activities to be enjoyed.
 The food is also delicious.

 While we try and make our website as comprehensive as possible, if you would like some more background information, have a read through the Cadogan Guide to Tanzania and Zanzibar - Pemba Chapter,

 written by one of our director’s Annabel.
 The most recent edition was published in 2005 so some of it might be slightly dated but generally it’s as comprehensive as they come.
 For a little insight into a truly unique experience Pemba offers, see our blog about the famous underwater bedroom

 We don't just know Tanzania!